 - Selling costs — including agent selling fees, marketing and advertising, any repairs that need to be made to get the property ready for sale and possible staging.

-- Purchasing costs — the stamp duty payable in respect to a replacement investment property plus any fee for asset selection advice (buyers’ agent fees).
+- Purchasing costs — the stamp duty payable with respect to a replacement investment property plus any fee for asset selection advice (buyers’ agent fees).

 For this example, I assumed that the property was purchased in May 1991 for $141k and is now worth $650k which equates to a 5.8% p.a. growth rate.